 Lewis Hamilton claimed his 80th victory in Formula One, his seventh of the 2019 season and sixth at the British Grand Prix, making him the most successful driver at this event.
 Valtteri Bottas came home in P2 to complete the 1-2 for the team Merdedes AMG.

 After an intense winter, the 2019 FIA Formula One World Championship is officially about to get underway!
 The season kicks off this weekend at Australia’s Melbourne Grand Prix Circuit with a new drivers line-up, and renewed energy.

 The first team group set off for Australia last Friday and the last members will arrive mid-week.
 Such a long trip, 16,000 kilometres and a whole day travelling, takes a bit of planning, especially as it’s the first of the season.
 In fact, the team is actually “operational” at the track as from Wednesday.

+United Autosports has confirmed that Fernando Alonso will race for the team in the 2018 Rolex 24 at Daytona.
 The double Formula One World Champion and multiple F1 race winner will race the team’s Ligier JS P217 alongside previously announced drivers Phil Hanson and Lando Norris.
 Lando is currently a McLaren development driver and this year raced in the FIA European Formula 3 Championship, winning the championship with two races to spare.
 This championship win made him the youngest ever European F3 champion.
 Phil Hanson, who is the reigning Asian Le Mans Series LMP3 Champion, already has experience of the Ligier JS P217, having raced in the European Le Mans Series and the Le Mans 24 Hours in 2017.
 At 17 years old, Phil became the youngest driver to finish in the top 10 at the Le Mans 24 Hours.